 Justin Huyck is Coordinator of Media Relations for the Roman Catholic Diocese of Youngstown, Ohio.
 Previously, he served as Pastoral Associate and Director of Adult Faith Formation at St. Michael the Archangel Church in Canton, Ohio.
-Previously, he served communities in Albany, NY, Chicago, IL, and Kingston, Ontario.
-His ministry experience has encompassed a wide spectrum of parish life and pastoral initiatives, including liturgy, RCIA, faith formation across the lifespan, youth and young adult ministries, and ecumenical and interfaith projects.
+He has also served communities in Albany, NY, Chicago, IL, and Kingston, Ontario.
+Justin's ministry experience has encompassed a wide spectrum of parish life and pastoral initiatives, including liturgy, RCIA, faith formation across the lifespan, youth and young adult ministries, and ecumenical and interfaith projects.

 Justin is the author of two resources from Little Rock Scripture Study: From Home to Home: Finding Meaning in Mobility and Baptism: Alive in Christ.
 Justin has served on a number of committees and ministry teams for the Diocese of Youngstown, Ohio, as well as nationally.
 In addition to his role with NAFSCC, he is an active member of In Word and Witness (formerly known as the National Conference for Catechetical Leadership), and has served on its Board of Directors, Representative Council, and as Chair of the organization’s Product Development Committee.
 He is on the Diocese of Youngstown’s Council for Catechesis, Lutheran-Catholic Covenant Commission (with the Northeast Ohio Synod of the Evangelical Lutheran Church in America), the diocesan evangelization retreat team, and lay ministry formation team.

 Justin is a graduate of Cornell University and holds an M.A. in Theology and Liturgy from the Catholic Theological Union in Chicago.
 He and his wife are the parents of two children.

 Diane Kledzik has served at the Diocese of St. Petersburg’s Pastoral Center since 1998, currently in the role of Director for Marriage and Family Life.
 Her prior ministry work consists of 14 years in Youth Ministry on the parish (Dioceses of St. Petersburg and Orlando) and diocesan (Diocese of Venice) levels and 20 years as the Diocesan Leader for Small Christian Communities, Evangelization and Adult Faith Formation in the Diocese of St. Petersburg.